mebens/blackbulletiv.github.com/_posts/2012-08-27-lua-for-programmers-part-1.md

 That's how you declare functions.
 As you can see, the order of declaration in a file doesn't matter as it does in some compiled languages such as C and C++.
 There are three things I want to point out:

 * Lua is a bit different in how local variables are declared.
 If you want to do so, you need to prefix the declaration with the `local` keyword.
-We'll learn more about this and variable scopes in part three.
+We'll learn more about variable scope in [part three](/2012/09/07/lua-for-programmers-part-3).
-* As demonstrated, functions can return multiple values. `foo` demonstrates how to capture these values.
+* Functions can return multiple values. `foo` demonstrates how to capture these values.
-* Default arguments aren't directly supported, but there are ways of achieving the same effect which we'll see in part three.
+* Default arguments aren't directly supported, but there are ways of achieving the same effect which we'll see in [part three](/2012/09/07/lua-for-programmers-part-3).

 ## Conclusion